tu2-atmanand/Task-Board/README.md

 **Step 3 :** Click on the **Scan vault modal** button from the top-right corner in the Task Board view header.
 Then click on the run button and it will scan all your files to look for tasks.
 If your vault contains thousands of notes, you can apply [scanning filters](https://tu2-atmanand.github.io/task-board-docs/docs/Features/Filters_for_Scanning/) to exclude certain files from scanning.

-**Step 4 :** There are already two predefined board for your convenience as an example.
-Feel free to delete or edit the boards and [create your own boards](https://tu2-atmanand.github.io/task-board-docs/docs/How_To/HowToCreateNewBoard/) from the Configure Board settings.
+**Step 4 :** There are already three predefined board for your convenience as an example.
+Feel free to delete or edit the boards and [create your own boards](https://tu2-atmanand.github.io/task-board-docs/docs/How_To/HowToCreateNewBoard/) from the [Board configure modal](https://tu2-atmanand.github.io/task-board-docs/docs/How_To/HowToUseBoardSettings/).

 Enjoy !

 ## Features

 ### Task Formats

 This plugin can scan all kinds of task formats which are supported by the [Tasks plugin](https://github.com/obsidian-tasks-group/obsidian-tasks).
-Whether the tasks are multi-level indented tasks, tasks from callouts and tas with checkboxes starting with the patterns `- [ ]`, `+ [ ]`, `* [ ]` or `> [ ]` will be scanned.
+Whether the tasks are multi-level indented tasks, tasks from callouts and tasks with checkboxes starting with the patterns `- [ ]`, `+ [ ]`, `* [ ]` or `> [ ]` will be scanned.

 Additionally, you can add multi-level sub-tasks and body description with images and files with the accepted format as explained in the docs.
 Following is an example of a task :